 What Stop Gap Insurance Covers

-Workers’ compensation typically is considered “no-fault” insurance, meaning it provides protection regardless of who is at fault: the employer or employee.
-There are instances, however, where an employee may claim they’re entitled to additional damages.
-For example, an employer may face a lawsuit from:
+Workers’ compensation is considered “no-fault” insurance, which offers protection regardless of who is at fault: the employer or the employee.
+There are instances, however, where an employee may seek additional damages.

 - Employees claiming gross negligence caused their injuries